mrigankpawagi/fuzz4py/README.md

 > [!WARNING]
 > This project is recommended to be run on Linux with Python 3.12 or later.

-You must have CPython 3.11, CPython 3.13, and GraalPy installed on your system to run the tests.
+You must have CPython 3.11, CPython 3.12, CPython 3.13, and GraalPy installed on your system to run the tests.

 ```bash
 python -m venv env && source env/bin/activate # Create a virtual environment